 - O’Keefe Avenue (Howard Avenue to Canal Street).

 For our purposes here, we’ll be focusing on Baronne and O’Keefe because those are the most consequential improvements.

-Currently, Baronne Street has no bike lane, even though it’s a central corridor that leads all the way to and from Canal Street.
-Not to mention that between 2014 and 2018, there were a total of 425 crashes, 15 involving people biking, and 20 involving people walking.
+The Baronne Street buffered bike lane serves as a critical connection for residents biking between Uptown and the CBD and French Quarter.
+Between 2014 and 2018, there were a total of 425 crashes, 15 involving people biking, and 20 involving people walking.

 The proposed improvements include a parking protected bike lane that will ensure everyone, people walking, biking, driving, and riding public transit, will have their own space on the road. curb-side, parking-protected bike lanes are tried and tested to bring more safety and less stress to our streets because everyone knows where they’re supposed to be.

 We’re very excited at the thought of so many New Orleanians who will soon be able to bike safely and comfortably through downtown.
 But we know from experience that a few, loud voices are likely to push back against these changes.
 Will you sign our petition in support of these improvements to ensure City officials know there’s grassroots support for complete streets in the CBD?

 At the time of this post, O’Keefe Avenue does have a bike lane, however it is unprotected.
 This can lead to confusion for both people driving and biking, resulting in people driving in the bike lane and people biking in the driving lanes.
 Even with this bike lane, in recent years O’Keefe has been the site of 421 crashes, 12 involving people walking and 12 involving people biking.
 It’s past time for a redesign!

 The City’s improvements will create a new parking-protected bike lane, along with a buffer zone between parked cars and people biking to reduce car door crashes.
 This infrastructure will also create more peace on the road by giving everyone their own piece of the road.